alemar11/ios-watchos-tvos-macos-resources/README.md

 * [JGTransitionCollectionView](https://github.com/JayGajjar/JGTransitionCollectionView)
 * [MJParallaxCollectionView](https://github.com/mayuur/MJParallaxCollectionView)
 * [MONUniformFlowLayout](https://github.com/mownier/MONUniformFlowLayout) - A simple flow layout the handles the arrangement of the items in a collection view.
+* [MTCardLayout](https://github.com/minhntran/MTCardLayout) - Mimicking the behavior of the Passbooks apps in iOS using a custom UICollectionViewLayout.
 * [MYNStickyFlowLayout](https://github.com/myntra/MYNStickyFlowLayout) - Drop-in sticky headers and footers for UICollectionView.
 * [NHBalancedFlowLayout](https://github.com/njdehoog/NHBalancedFlowLayout) - UICollectionViewLayout subclass for displaying items of different sizes in a grid without wasting any visual space.
 * [NVBnbCollectionView](https://github.com/ninjaprox/NVBnbCollectionView) - A Airbnb-inspired collection view (parallax).